gran4/AI-InvestiBot/README.md

     - Once 280 days of past data are obtained, the oldest day is removed, and a new day is added at the end.
     - In this case, `model.cached_info` is always a pandas DataFrame or None.

-## Bot Selection Process
+## How the Bot Runs

-The bot selects stocks based on the following criteria:

 - The bot identifies the most promising stocks.
-- It utilizes the available funds, following the rules set by the `ResourceManager` class.
+- It utilizes your available funds, following the rules set by the `ResourceManager` class.
 - Stocks are held if their performance exceeds a certain threshold (`MAX_HOLD_INDEX`).
 - Stocks are bought if specific conditions are met, including:
   - All models' profit ratios are above `PREDICTION_THRESHOLD`.